jhualberta/caen-suite/CAENUSBdrvB-1.5.2/Readme.txt

  CAENUSBdrvB.h    		: The header file of the driver

- Makefile         		: The Makefile to compile the driver for kernel 2.6 to 3.6
+ Makefile         		: The Makefile to compile the driver for kernel 2.6 to 4.13

  System Requirements
  -------------------

  - Linux kernel Rel.
-2.6/3.6 with gnu C/C++ compiler
+2.6/3.x with gnu C/C++ compiler

  Compilation notes:

   To compile the CAENUSBdrvB device driver:

   - Execute: make

-NOTE: for unbuntu 16.04,
-sudo make CC=/usr/bin/gcc-5
-sudo make install

-otherwise will be an error of
-modprobe: ERROR

  Installation notes
  ------------------